-- Create simple incentive applications in multiple submission formats (such as hard copy mail-in, online, and tablet entry by trade allies). - Continue to focus on providing personalized and flexible customer service to help ensure customers receive timely feedback to questions, information and educational resources that are directly relatable and immediately applicable, and rapid rebate processing. - Work directly with conservation service providers ("CSPs") that have institutional knowledge of PPL Electric Utilities' market and implementation environment.
-These CSPs will implement comprehensive residential, low-income, and non-residential (small C&I and large C&I) programs and enable PPL Electric Utilities to accomplish several goals: - Provide a smooth a transition from Phase III to Phase IV programs to maximize customer satisfaction and allow seamless distribution of incentives (and savings) for projects that straddle both phases. - Create economies of scale associated with cross-program functions (such as the customer call center, rebate processing, market analytics, marketing, website development, and program management). - Facilitate integrated customer engagement across all programs to improve the effectiveness of marketing, customer communications, and cross-promotion of efficiency opportunities, thereby increasing the extent of participation and project comprehensiveness and reducing outreach and recruitment costs. - Provide journey mapping to help identify pain points for PPL Electric Utilities' customers, so it can create an enhanced and effortless customer experience. - Journey mapping will enable PPL Electric Utilities to segment its customers based on distinct characteristics and create customized approaches to their needs. - Implement contracts that tie payments to CSP performance (in terms of costs and savings), ensuring that these providers are accountable for successful program delivery. - Continue to provide automated rebate applications and processing, QA/QC, performance tracking, reporting, and other functions where practical. - Emphasize comprehensive solutions for all customers.
-PPL Electric Utilities' redesigned portfolio will accomplish three tasks: - Offer multiple savings opportunities (in terms of measures, end uses, delivery channels, and incentive mechanisms) in each program.
+- Continue to focus on providing personalized and flexible customer service to help ensure customers receive timely feedback to questions, information and educational resources that are directly relatable and immediately applicable, and rapid rebate processing. - Work directly with conservation service providers ("CSPs") that have institutional knowledge of PPL Electric Utilities' market and implementation environment.
+These CSPs will implement comprehensive residential, low-income, and non-residential (small C&I and large C&I) programs and enable PPL Electric Utilities to accomplish several goals: - Provide a smooth transition from Phase III to Phase IV programs to maximize customer satisfaction and allow seamless distribution of incentives (and savings) for projects that straddle both phases. - Create economies of scale associated with cross-program functions (such as the customer call center, rebate processing, market analytics, marketing, website development, and program management). - Facilitate integrated customer engagement across all programs to improve the effectiveness of marketing, customer communications, and cross-promotion of efficiency opportunities, thereby increasing the extent of participation and project comprehensiveness and reducing outreach and recruitment costs. - Provide journey mapping to help identify pain points for PPL Electric Utilities' customers, so it can create an enhanced and effortless customer experience. - Journey mapping will enable PPL Electric Utilities to segment its customers based on distinct characteristics and create customized approaches to their needs. - Implement contracts that tie payments to CSP performance (in terms of costs and savings), ensuring that these providers are accountable for successful program delivery. - Continue to provide automated rebate applications and processing, QA/QC, performance tracking, reporting, and other functions where practical. - Emphasize comprehensive solutions for all customers.
+PPL Electric Utilities' redesigned portfolio will accomplish three tasks: - Offer multiple savings opportunities (in terms of measures, end uses, delivery channels, and incentive mechanisms) in each program. - Provide customers with high-quality energy efficiency education through both digital and traditional print outreach and engagement channels as well as through direct communications with trade allies, CSPs, strategic partners, and PPL Electric Utilities' staff. - Promote the benefits of multiple-measure, comprehensive projects (whole-home and whole-building approaches).